ICDP-Digital-Library/ICDP-PND-dmp/scheda-progetto/aspetti-etici-e-legali.rst

 -  Per ogni tipologia di cui sopra, le modalità con cui si prevede di farvi fronte

-.. _section-7:

 ..
-[13] D’Ignazio, C. and Klein, L. F. (2020).
-Data Feminism. <Strong> Ideas Series.
+[1] D’Ignazio, C. and Klein, L. F. (2020). *Data Feminism*.
+Ideas Series.
 MIT Press.

 ..
-[14] Ortolja-Baird, A. & Nyhan, J. (2021).
+[2] Ortolja-Baird, A. & Nyhan, J. (2021).
 "Encoding the haunting of an
-   object catalogue: on the potential of digital technologies to perpetuate or subvert the silence and bias of the early-modern archive." \ *Digital Scholarship in the Humanities*.
+   object catalogue: on the potential of digital technologies to perpetuate or subvert the silence and bias of the early-modern archive." *Digital Scholarship in the Humanities*.

 ..
-[15] Bender, Emily M., et al. "On the Dangers of Stochastic Parrots: Can Language Models Be Too Big?" \ \ *Proceedings of the 2021 ACM Conference on Fairness, Accountability, and Transparency*.
+[3] Bender, Emily M., et al. "On the Dangers of Stochastic Parrots: Can Language Models Be Too Big?" *Proceedings of the 2021 ACM Conference on Fairness, Accountability, and Transparency*.
 2021.